SspStark/k-NN-Algorithm/README.md

 - The choice of the parameter k is critical and can significantly impact the model's performance.
 - The algorithm's sensitivity to the choice of distance metric and k requires careful tuning for optimal results.
 - While k-NN is simple, it may not perform well in high-dimensional spaces or with large datasets.
+- In very high dimentional spaces, almost all the points are far away from each other.
+- The Dimentionality increases the probability of a point falling in middle decreases.

 k-NN is a non-parametric, lazy learning algorithm, meaning it does not make strong assumptions about the underlying data distribution and postpones learning until prediction time.
 It is straightforward to implement and understand, making it a useful algorithm for certain types of problems, especially in smaller datasets.